NZenitram/relay-go/README.md

 3. Add a new webhook topic in the configuration
 4. Update the main function to include the new webhook endpoint

+## Development Environment

+Our development environment is containerized using Docker Compose, which allows for easy setup and consistent development across different machines.
+The environment consists of several services:

+1. Kafka: Message broker for handling email and webhook event queues.
+2. Kafka UI: Web interface for monitoring and managing Kafka.
+3. Relay-Go: Our main application for processing emails and webhook events.
+4. Relay-ESP: Service for interacting with Email Service Providers.
+5. PostgreSQL: Database for storing application data.
+6. Redis: In-memory data structure store used for caching and message queuing.
+7. Redis Insights: Web-based GUI for monitoring and managing Redis.
+8. Nginx: Web server used as a reverse proxy.
+9. Ngrok: Secure tunneling service for exposing local servers to the internet.

+### Proxy Setup with Nginx and Ngrok

+We use Nginx and Ngrok in our development environment for the following reasons:

+1. Nginx as a Reverse Proxy:
+   - Load Balancing: Nginx can distribute incoming requests across multiple application instances.
+   - SSL Termination: Handles HTTPS connections, offloading this task from our application servers.
+   - Caching: Can cache responses, reducing load on our application servers.
+   - Security: Acts as an additional layer of security, hiding our internal network structure.

+2. Ngrok for External Access:
+   - Secure Tunneling: Allows us to expose our local development environment to the internet securely.
+   - Testing Webhooks: Enables testing of webhook integrations without deploying to a public server.
+   - Collaboration: Facilitates sharing of local development instances with team members or clients.
+   - Bypassing Firewalls: Useful when developing behind restrictive firewalls or NATs.

+This setup allows us to develop and test our application in an environment that closely mimics production, including the ability to receive webhooks from external services.
+It also provides flexibility in routing requests and securing our application endpoints.

+To use this development environment:

+1. Ensure Docker and Docker Compose are installed on your system.
+2. Set up the required environment variables in a `.env` file.
+3. Run `docker-compose up` to start all services.
+4. Access the Kafka UI at `http://localhost:8080` for monitoring Kafka.
+5. Access Redis Insights at `http://localhost:5540` for monitoring Redis.
+6. The main application will be available through Ngrok, with the URL displayed in the Ngrok logs.

+Note: Make sure to never expose sensitive information or production data through Ngrok in a public development environment.

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or create an issue for any features or bug fixes.